journeescloud2021/journeescloud2021.github.io/src/assets/img/program.md

 *abstract*:
 Integrated Development Environments (IDEs) are indispensable companions to programming languages.
 They are increasingly turning towards Web-based infrastructure.
 The rise of a protocol such as the Language Server Protocol (LSP) that standardizes the separation between a language-agnostic IDE, and a language server that provides all language services (\emph{e.g.,} auto completion, compiler…) has allowed the emergence of high quality generic Web components to build the IDE part that runs in the browser.
 However, all language services require different computing capacities and response times to guarantee a user-friendly experience within the IDE.
 The monolithic distribution of all language services prevents to leverage on the available execution platforms (e.g., local platform, application server, cloud).
 In contrast with the current approaches that provide IDEs in the form of a monolithic client-server architecture, we explore in this paper the modularization of all language services to support their individual deployment and dynamic adaptation within an IDE.
 We evaluate the performance impact of the distribution of the language services across the available execution platforms on four EMF-based languages, and demonstrate the benefit of a custom distribution.

+## A multi-technological domains KPIs Monitoring System for Network Slicing in 5G
+- Mohamed Mekki
+- Sagar Arora
+- Adlen Ksentini

+*abstract*:
+An efficient and scalable monitoring system is an essential component of any network to monitor and validate the operation of running services and the underlying infrastructure, and 5G is not an exception.
+The latter is based on the concept of network slicing, where each slice has its network and computing KPIs requirements in addition to the performance of its services KPIs.
+Yet this new concept presents many challenges for the monitoring process.
+A major challenge is that a network slice uses resources from different technological domains such as RAN, compute, and network.
+In addition, the monitoring system needs to be scalable as the network operator is expected to operate multiple parallel network slices on its 5G infrastructure.
+Finally, multi-tenancy and isolation between network slices are critical and must be enforced.
+In this presentation, we introduce a novel monitoring platform for 5G and beyond that tackles the above-mentioned challenges.
+The proposed framework is technological domain agnostic, thanks to a novel data communication protocol.
+Besides, it natively supports network slicing and features a scalable architecture to handle a high number of running slices in parallel.

 # Events